animatedmax/spring-data-geode/src/main/markdown/reference/gemfire-bootstrap.md

-The `application-context.xml` can be any valid Spring configuration metadata, including all of the SDG XML namespace elements.
-The only limitation with this approach is that a GemFire cache cannot be configured by using the SDG XML namespace.
+The `application-context.xml` can be any valid Spring configuration metadata, including all of the Spring Data for GemFire XML namespace elements.
+The only limitation with this approach is that a GemFire cache cannot be configured by using the Spring Data for GemFire XML namespace.
 In other words, none of the `<gfe:cache/>` element attributes (such as `cache-xml-location`, `properties-ref`, `critical-heap-percentage`, `pdx-serializer-ref`, `lock-lease`, and others) can be specified.
 If